• About the Urban Flux

 17 Thursday Sep 2009

-Posted by Rob Young in Jazz Fusion, New Music, Nu-Voices
+Posted Jazz Fusion, New Music, Nu-Voices

-≈ Comments Off on Abstract Truth | The Road Less Traveled
+in≈ Comments Off on Abstract Truth | The Road Less Traveled

 As usual, I’m enthralled about discovering creative and new independent voices by importing them from the well of infinite music that is at our disposal.
 Although at times, this can be a challenging endeavor with the rewards of being a very exciting journey.
 On today, I’m honored to share with you a promising contemporary jazz group called Abstract Truth.
 The band approaches their music with style and purpose, therefore engaging in a lively discussion compositionally by embodying a melting pot blended with raw, soulful and funky ingredients.
 Truth’s interplay is simply on point.
 They’re overall message musically is attractive, unpolished and flawless as I hear it.
 Yet they are sensitive to meeting the needs of the sometimes discriminating listeners.
 It appears to me, Abstract Truth is a no-nonsense group that intelligently mirrors the image of familiar voices of their predecessors.
 That said, against all odds they have successfully established their own voice through a rite of passage on a road that’s not often traveled. ~ The Urban Flux